 New standards and interpretations adopted during the year

-The following standards, amendments to standards and interpretation relevant to the Company's operations were adopted during the year.
-Except where otherwise stated, these standards, amendments to standards and interpretations did not have a material impact on the Company's financial statements.
+The following standards, amendment to standards and interpretations relevant to the Company's operations were adopted during the year.
+These standards, amendments to standards and interpretations did not have a material impact on the Company's financial statements.